Dingyi-Kang/Swift-UIKit-storyboard/UIView/cornerShadowStackView.md

+The difficulties is due to UIStackView is non-redering type, and thus can make corner on it but cannot make/draw shadow on it; However, if we add a background view to dispaly the shadow, the above UIStackView or subviews of UIStackView will cover the shadow.
+What is more, we cannot make the maskToBounds of the backgroundView to be ture, or it will clip the shadow as well.

 # First -- draw shadow of the UIView

 Given UIStackView is a nonrendering(/non-drawing) subclass of UIView, we need to put a background view with color below it